BDX-town/Mangane/README.md

 ### Download

-First you need to download mangane on your server.
+First you need to download Mangane on your server.

 #### OTP